magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

     return metric_with_feedback
 ```
-For each example in our development set, it first calls our LLM judge to get a score, then it finds the raw human feedback we collected in Prodigy (which was attached to the `dspy.Example`), and finally, it bundles them together into a `dspy.Prediction` object.
+For each example in the development set, it first calls the LLM judge to get a score, then it finds the raw human feedback collected in Prodigy (which was attached to the `dspy.Example`), and finally, it bundles them together into a `dspy.Prediction` object.

 This actually is what makes the workflow so powerful.
 The nuanced, qualitative judgments, captured in the Prodigy UI, are now directly informing the automated optimization process, creating a tight, effective human-in-the-loop cycle.

 ## Final Evaluation: Did It All Work?

-The ultimate test was to evaluate the performance of our `baseline program` and our `optimized program` on a held-out test set of 100 examples.
-I evaluated both programs using both metrics: the problematic BERTScore and our newly engineered Holistic LLM Metric.
+The ultimate test was to evaluate the performance of the `baseline program` and the `optimized program` on a held-out test set of 100 examples.
+I evaluated both programs using both metrics: the problematic BERTScore and the LLM-as-a-judge metric.

-Here are the definitive results:

 | Program Version             | Measured by Baseline Metric (BERTScore) | Measured by **Our LLM Judge Metric** |
 | :-------------------------- | :-------------------------------------- | :----------------------------------- |
 | **Baseline Program** | 87.19                                   | 53.90                                |
 | **Optimized Program** | 87.27 **(+0.08)** | 68.07 **(+14.17)** |

-When measured by a standard, off-the-shelf metric like BERTScore, the efforts in optimizing the DSPy program appeared to be a failure, showing only a negligible +0.08 point improvement.

-However, when measured with the human-aligned LLM judge metric, the story is completely different.
-The new metric revealed a substantial ~26% improvement in quality.
+The human-aligned LLM judge metric revealed a substantial ~26% improvement in quality.
+This improvement was not captured by BERTScore at showing only a negligible +0.08 point improvement.

-This demonstrates the core lesson of the Prodigy-DSPy workflow: improving LLM-based systems requires a dual effort.
-It's not only about program optimization but also about developing aligned metrics necessary to see and validate  the progress.
-This, in turn, requires looking at the outputs with which Prodigy can help a lot.
+It's clearly not only about the program optimization but also about understanding your notion of quality and developing aligned metrics.
+Otherwise, it's next to impossible to observe and measure the progress.

 ## Conclusion: The Power of Human-Aligned Evaluation

 1.  **Standard metrics are often insufficient** for complex, nuanced tasks, failing to capture what truly matters to human users.
 2.  **Granular human feedback is indispensable** for understanding model deficiencies and guiding metric development.
+A well designed UI for capturing this feedback is an indispensible tool for this.
-3.  **LLM-as-a-Judge metrics, carefully engineered with human insight, can become powerful, human-aligned evaluators.** They can understand the subtle interplay of quality attributes far better than simple rule-based or statistical metrics.
+3.  **LLM-as-a-Judge metrics, carefully engineered with human insight, can become powerful, human-aligned evaluators.** They can potentially understand the subtle interplay of quality attributes far better than simple rule-based or statistical metrics.